NadjaChernygina/layout_KateVR/README.md

 # Sport Landing Page

-This is a landing page for Creative Bakery.
+This is a landing page for Sound Systems.

 ## How to run